WICG/turtledove/FLEDGE.md

 While the browser ensures (using TLS) that information stored in a buyer's interest group and coming from a buyer's trusted bidding signals server comes from the buyer, information passed into `runAdAuction()` is not known to come from the seller unless the seller calls `runAdAuction()` from its own iframe.
 In a multi-seller auction it becomes impossible to have all sellers create the frame calling `runAdAuction()`.  `directFromSellerSignals` allows the browser to ensure the authenticity and integrity of information passed into an auction from the seller.

 The optional `directFromSellerSignals` field can be used to pass signals to the auction, similar to `sellerSignals` and `perBuyerSignals`.
 The difference is that `directFromSellerSignals` are trusted to come from a seller because the content loads from a [subresource bundle](https://github.com/WICG/webpackage/blob/main/explainers/subresource-loading.md) loaded from a seller's origin.
-If present, `directFromSellerSignals` should be an HTTPS URL prefix using the seller's origin -- when combined with a browser-provided suffix (see details below), the resultant URL should be a resource in a subresource bundle that has been loaded by the current document, whose contents are of type `application/json`, with the following response headers: `X-Allow-Fledge: true` and `X-FLEDGE-Auction-Only: true`.
+If present, `directFromSellerSignals` should be an HTTPS URL prefix using the seller's origin -- when combined with a browser-provided suffix (see details below), the resultant URL should be a resource in a subresource bundle that has been loaded by the current document, whose contents are of type `application/json`, with the following response headers: `Ad-Auction-Allowed: true` and `Ad-Auction-Only: true`.

 The URL prefix should not have a query string (i.e. `?a=b&c=d`).
 Different calls to `navigator.runAdAuction()` on a page may use different prefixes -- for instance, to give different signals to different ad slots.
 The browser will append the following suffixes to the prefix: